oxigraph/oxigraph/python/README.md

 [N-Quads](https://www.w3.org/TR/n-quads/) and
 [RDF/XML](https://www.w3.org/TR/rdf-syntax-grammar/).

-## Install
+It is distributed on Pypi using the [`pyoxigraph` package](https://pypi.org/project/pyoxigraph/).
+Run `pip install pyoxigraph` to install it.

+## Build the development version

-To install the development version of Oxigraph you need first to install the build tool [Maturin](https://github.com/PyO3/maturin).
+To build and install the lastest version of pyoxigraph you need to clone this git repository and to run `pip install .` in the `python` directory (the one this README is in).
-This could be done using the usual `pip install maturin`.

-`maturin build release` allows build a release Oxigraph Python wheel.
-This wheel could be installed using `pip install PATH` in the current Python environment where `PATH` is the path to the built Oxigraph wheel.

 ## How to contribute